konrad-jamrozik/droidmate/README.md

 ## Setting up IntelliJ

 DroidMate is developed with IntelliJ IDEA  using the directory-based project format (`.idea`  directory).
-To work with DroidMate, IntelliJ has to be configured with all the dependencies used for daily building (e.g. JDKs) plus it has to have the following:
+To work with DroidMate, IntelliJ has to be configured with all the dependencies used for daily building (e.g. JDK) plus it has to have the following:

 * Gradle plugin.
 * Android Support plugin.